LodnIFMT/TrabalhoPython/README.md

 Text Version Inglês

-In this project, I used the Python programming language to create a code focused on searching for games from the sixth generation.
+In this project, I used the Python programming language to create a code focused on searching for games from the eighth generation down to the sixth generation.

 The code uses the Ctklistbox graphical interface library, the game list library available on the internet, and the Excel handling library such as openpyxl.